AlexandrChek/iq-test/README.md

 ## Description

-### **It is an adaptive SPA, laid out according to Figma-layout, with front-end and back-end.
+### **It is a responsive SPA, laid out according to Figma-layout, with front-end and back-end.
 Back-end is based on Node.js and placed on Glitch.com.**

 ***